 The IOP could last for several months, depending on your progress.
 Finally, in the worst case, the counselor could order you to complete an inpatient treatment program, where you would be confined to a treatment facility for the duration of the program.
 These types of programs generally last anywhere from 30 to 180 days, depending on the patient’s progress.

 Also, as part of your sentence, you will be required to attend what is known as the Destructive Decision, or, Victims Impact Panel.
 This is an evening meeting where you will sit and listen to the stories of people whose lives have been affected by drunk drivers.
 A panel speaker may be a mother who lost her daughter to a drunk driver.
 The speakers are to help you make better decisions going forward.

 Major changes will be occurring on 7.1.14 with the implementation of the new Indiana criminal code sections.
-Please make sure to seek advice from an experienced OWI attorney such as Rock Lee with Suhre & Associates to advise you on the new changes.
+Please make sure to seek advice from an experienced OWI attorney such as Rock Lee with Suhre & Associates, LLC to advise you on the new changes.